khalid-hussain/HisnulMuslim/README.md

 - Add fragments and a viewpager to switch between all du'a and bookmarks (For reference, please see YouTube android app).

 # Changelog
+11 Ramadan 1436, 28th June 2015:
+- Dua database is about 98% complete.
+Only the 'Condolence' dua group has issues and that may affect numbering of other groups.
+The rest of the dua have either incomplete translations, reference(s), mismatching translation and Arabic text due to different sources being used, and editing issues.
+- Night-mode has been removed (temporarily or permanently, it is still unsure).
+- Work should mostly now shift to adding Bookmarks function and a ViewPager like the YouTube app.
+- README.md updated with Text sources used.

 12th February 2015:
 - App has a new icon.
 - A lot of mistakes were found in the contents.
 It is currently undergoing thorough editing.
 Both Arabic and English.